tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

     >>> net.call_netwide_func("common_mode", ts_in="Residual", ts_out="CME", method="ica")

-To have a closer look at the estimated common mode, one can also use the :meth:`~geonat.network.Network.graphical_cme` method, which will show plots of the temporal and spatial components of the estimated CME.
+To have a closer look at the estimated common mode, one can also use the :meth:`~disstans.network.Network.graphical_cme` method, which will show plots of the temporal and spatial components of the estimated CME.
 If everything goes well, the temporal component should look like normally-distributed noise, and the spatial component should look like a homogenous motion of the stations across the network, like this: